Special routes of U.S. Route 64: Lawrenceburg business route

+Fayetteville bypass

+U.S. Route 64 Bypass (US 64 Byp.) runs along the southern side of Fayetteville, Tennessee.
+The first section is named Wilson Parkway and runs south, then curves to the southeast.
+After the intersection with Hedgecomb Avenue and River Drive, the road makes a sharp curve to the northeast where it runs along the west bank of the Elk River.
+At the intersection with US 431, an overlap with US 231 ends as it joins US 64 Bypass onto a new road named Thornton Taylor Parkway.
+After passing the Lincoln Medical Center, the road curves from the northeast to northwest as US 64 Bypass ends at US 64, while US 231 continues northward along Thornton Taylor Parkway towards Shelbyville Highway.

 Winchester business route

 U.S. Route 64 Business (US 64 Bus.) in Winchester serves as a replacement for the former alignment of US 64 through the southwest side of the town.
 It terminates at U.S. Route 41A at the Winchester town square.
 The highway is signed as US 64 Bus. on the route and is concurrent with SR 50 for its entire length, along with the unsigned concurrencies of SR 15 and SR 16.